-Today is the 8th day of Chanukah and the 30th of December 2019 – a good time to take stock of the last year and think about the one to come.
+Today is the 8th day of Chanukah, and December 30th, 2019 – is an excellent time to take stock of the last year and think about the one to come.

-For myself, this has been a very fruitful year.
-In June 2019, I visited Warsaw, Krakow, Tokay, Kereztur, Niregyhaza, Munkacs, and Uzhorod/Ungvar, (Poland, Hungary, and Ukraine) – part of my research for my current film project regarding Chazzan Moshe Kraus and the experience of Hungarian Jews over the last century.
+For me, this has been a very fruitful year.
+In June 2019, I visited Warsaw, Krakow, Tokay, Kereztur, Niregyhaza, Munkacs, and Uzhorod/Ungvar (Poland, Hungary, and Ukraine) – part of my research for my current film project regarding Chazzan Moshe Kraus and the experience of Hungarian Jews over the last century.
 My next stop was Jerusalem, Israel.
-And, I ended up spending several months learning with Yehudis Golsheveky and others at Shiviti, Yeshiva for women which have greatly enriched my life and my appreciation of Jewish history and Jewish thought.
+And I spent several months learning with Yehudis Golsheveky and others at Shiviti, Yeshiva, for women.
+It has greatly enriched my life and appreciation of Jewish history and thought.

-I am now in Montreal, January 9th, 2020.
-This holiday period has been marked by serious antisemitic attacks on Jews in New York and New Jersey and the rocket attack on and death of Quasem Soleimani, commander of the Iranian Quds force; uncontrolled fires in South Wales, Australia, and serious flooding in Israel, with some unfortunate deaths along the coast: And some positive events as well: Celebrating Chanukah for one, and also, thousands all over the world got together to celebrate their completing seven years of Talmud study – one page per day over seven years.
-In Israel, there was even a celebration of thousands of women who had done so as well.
-Talmud study previously had been relegated to the realm of mainly men in Jewish society.
+I was now in Montreal on January 9th, 2020.
+So many unfortunate events mark this holiday period.
+Antisemitic attacks on Jews in New York and New Jersey and the rocket attack on and death of Quasem Soleimani, commander of the Iranian Quds force.
+Uncontrolled fires in South Wales, Australia, and flooding in Israel.
+And some positive events as well: Celebrating Chanukah for one, and thousands all over the world got together to celebrate their completing seven years of Talmud study – one page per day over seven years.
+In Israel, there was even a celebration of thousands of women who had done so.
+Talmud study previously had been relegated to the realm of predominantly men in Jewish society.

-Rabbi Jonathon Sacks has a video addressed to the current divisions among Jews called Seven Principles for Maintaining Jewish People hood.
-These principles if applied to the world would have the potential for “bringing the messiah” which in Jewish thought refers to the condition of peace among all peoples – a time when the “lion will lie down with the lamb” Isaiah 11:6.
+Rabbi Jonathon Sacks has a video addressed to the current divisions among Jews called Seven Principles for Maintaining Jewish Peoplehood.
+If applied to the world, these principles would have the potential for “bringing the messiah,” which in Jewish thought refers to the condition of peace among all peoples – a time when the “lion will lie down with the lamb” Isaiah 11:6.

 The first principle that Rabbi Sacks enumerates in his video, and which I think is the most important one in the face of all these events: “Keep Talking – Those who keep talking will eventually make peace, And he notes, “Jews are ferocious arguers, and that’s part of our strength… but it was the inability to keep talking with each other that caused the three exiles of the Jewish people.”